Ready to close the year in SAP Business ByDesign?

 3) Gain a deeper understanding of what takes place during the year-end close process in SAP Business ByDesign.

-In the following, I will explain how to perform the required steps in sequential order, as well as provide information on each step.
+In the following, I will explain how to perform the required steps in sequential order.
 Before performing the steps outlined in this blog, the expectation is that all relevant period-end close procedures within the Closing Cockpit have been performed.
 Do not begin the steps in this blog until all relevant period-end close procedures have been completed.
 There is one exception explained in the note below.

 Note: If you are performing foreign currency remeasurement, you will need to create a new fiscal year prior to completing the period-end activity of foreign currency remeasurement for the last period in your fiscal year, as the foreign currency remeasurement process requires a subsequent available open period (i.e. January 2016) in order to reverse the entry.